mannmalviya/CSE-103-Notes/README.md

 # 📘 CSE103: Computational Models — UCSC Notes

-This repository contains my personal lecture notes, exercises, and summaries for **CSE103: Computational Models** at **UC Santa Cruz**.
-The course explores the theoretical foundations of computer science through formal languages, automata, and complexity theory.
+This repository contains my personal notes(mainly from the lectures and maybe some further elaborations from other sources), for **CSE103: Computational Models** offered at **UC Santa Cruz** taught by assistant prof. Daniel Fremont.
+The course covers various representations for regular languages, context-free grammars, normal forms, simple parsing, pumping lemmas, Turing machines, the Church-Turing thesis, intractable problems, the P-NP question.

 ---